-Ransomware has been weaponized by cybercriminals and malicious governments, representing a possibly existential threat to businesses that are breached.
-Modern variations of crypto-ransomware go after all vulnerable resources, including backup, making even selective recovery a long and expensive exercise.
-Novel strains of crypto-ransomware such as Ryuk, Maze, Sodinokibi, Mailto (aka Netwalker), Phobos, Lockbit and Nephilim have made the headlines, replacing WannaCry, Cerber, and Petya in prominence, sophistication, and destructiveness.
+Ransomware has become the weapon of choice for cybercriminals and malicious governments, posing a possibly existential risk to businesses that are victimized.
+The latest versions of ransomware target everything, including online backup, making even selective restoration a challenging and costly process.
+New strains of crypto-ransomware such as Ryuk, Maze, Sodinokibi, Mailto (aka Netwalker), Phobos, Conti and Egregor have emerged, displacing Locky, Cerber, and NotPetya in notoriety, elaborateness, and destructiveness.

-- Assigning NTFS (New Technology File System) and SMB (Server Message Block) authorizations
+- Correct NTFS and SMB authorizations

-- Optimal firewall settings
+- Proper firewall configuration

 - Secure Remote Desktop Protocol connections